Do you have a plan for retirement? It is not uncommon for a person to reach retirement age and not have enough money to sustain his or her life.

 There are eight IRA options.

-You may not have to pay taxes on the money you put into this type of IRA if you do not have a retirement plan through your employer, which makes it nice for self-employed individuals.
+A traditional IRA is for anyone earning an income and who will currently pay income taxes.
+Since contributions are not considered to be taxable income, you may not have to pay income tax on the money you put into this type of IRA if you do not have an employer sponsored retirement plan, which makes it nice for self-employed individuals.

 There are limits on how much you can put into an IRA based on your age.
 You also must leave the money in the account until you are 59 1/2 years old or face penalties.